 • Explanation of the practice and its importance

 • Suggestions for implementing the practice

-• Examples of how the practice was used in an actual disaster
+• Examples of how the practice was used

 An article in Textile Services in the corresponding month will describe how TRSA forum(s) contributed to generating the practice.

 The 12 Best Practices for 2017 were chosen largely because they were repeated presentation topics in recent years at TRSA professional development events.
 The simple title of each indicates it’s a fundamental function, not an advanced technique.
 This recognizes that not all operators’ tactics for implementing a best practice are the same.
 Every organization has unique strengths and resources that determine how it can do this.
 Consider an activity that can be performed at corporate headquarters for a large multi-plant chain.
 In a one- or two-plant operation, plant-based staff need to undertake the activity.

 Every operator’s “best” practices are unique to its marketing and production capabilities.
 Implementation steps in the series of the 12 Best Practices for 2017 will be more strategic than tactical.
 You’ll be prompted to reconsider current tactics in light of emerging opportunities to improve them.

 May: Plan for disaster

 August: Evaluate employee performance